 RWHAP clinics have also shown a reduction in disparities in viral suppression rates between demographic groups.
-A study of HRSA RWHAP clinic data comparing 2010 to 2014 found that disparities in viral suppression rates improved between PLWHA ages 13-24 compared with patients older than age 45, and Black/African Americans compared with Whites.
+A study of HRSA RWHAP clinic data comparing 2010 to 2021 found that disparities in viral suppression rates improved between PLWHA ages 13-24 compared with patients older than age 45, and Black/African Americans compared with Whites.
 Disparities persisted for transgender patients compared with cisgender males or females, but all gender identities experienced an increase in viral suppression rates.16

-Percent of RWHAP Clients Virally Suppressed, 2010 and 2018, Compared to National Average of Viral Suppression in 2017^{13,15,17}
+Percent of RWHAP Clients Virally Suppressed Compared to National Average of Viral Suppression, 2017 and 2021^{15,17}

-Note: 2018 RWHAP client-level data showed 87.1% of RWHAP clients are virally suppressed compared with 62.7% of all PLWHA in 2017, and over 80% of RWHAP clients are retained in care.
+Note: 2021 RWHAP client-level data showed 89.7% of RWHAP clients are virally suppressed compared with 65.9% of all PLWHA in 2021.